 Established in 1992, Genealogy / History Achievement Award, Sponsored by ProQuest, presents a citation and $1,500* to a librarian, library or publisher, in recognition of professional achievement in historical or genealogical reference, service, or research librarianship.
 The recipient shall be selected for exceptional accomplishment in one or more of the following areas: leadership; service; training; reference; or publication of recent, significant print or digital reference works/projects that offer access to genealogical or historical sources.
 Preference shall be given to members of RUSA.

-To nominate a deserving member, download and complete the nomination form, and follow the submission instructions therein.
+To nominate a deserving member, download and complete the nomination form, and send to the committee chair, Jennifer Daugherty, [email protected].
+The nomination form can be found on the RUSA Update Resources page.

 Nomination materials should include the following: